Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Decompression Phenomenon and Global Continuous Solutions for the Nonisentropic Euler Equations

-Another objective of this paper is to construct an example of global continuous solutions for the non-isentropic Euler equations when the initial data contain a weak compression.
-We now show the main theorem of this section; see Fig. \ref{example3}.
+Another objective of this paper is to construct an example of global continuous solutions for the nonisentropic Euler equations when the initial data contain a weak compression.
+We now prove the main theorem of this section; see Fig. \ref{example3}.